slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 > oirás el rechinar de mi zapato<br>
 > y olerás en la muerte mi perfume

-But my wife and I have different tastes in poetry.
+But my girlfriend and I have different tastes in poetry.
 She likes to be shocked, caught off guard—she cares not for structure, metrics—she is passionate and also modern.
 I strive (with little success, that is) for more classical lyricism; to me semantics precede wording; I very rarely enjoy free verse and think no structure almost always implies no pace nor rhythm.
 And although it would be false to claim this wasn't problematic at first—she doesn't like my poetry, and I am a prideful man—our differences kept a hidden pearl.
-My wife taught me to appreciate poetry in a different way.
+My girlfriend taught me to appreciate poetry in a different way.
 I saw that accents could be placed in manners altogether different to those I was accustomed to.
 For any man of sensibility, to be introduced to new literature or music is a delicious